grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication.md

 # AWS authentication

-You can use one of three authentication methods:
+You can use one of the following authentication methods:

-> **Note:** There are four different authentication methods available, but only three of the options (discussed here) are enabled by default for Grafana open source software.

-`AWS SDK Default` performs no custom configuration at all and instead uses the [default provider](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) as specified by the AWS SDK for Go.
-This requires you to configure your AWS credentials separately, such as if you've [configured the CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), if you're [running on an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html), [in an ECS task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) or for a [Service Account in a Kubernetes cluster](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+- `AWS SDK Default` performs no custom configuration and instead uses the [default provider](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) as specified by the AWS SDK for Go.
+It requires you to configure your AWS credentials separately, such as if you've [configured the CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), if you're [running on an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html), [in an ECS task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html), or for a [Service Account in a Kubernetes cluster](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

-`Credentials file` corresponds directly to the [SharedCredentialsProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#SharedCredentialsProvider) provider in the Go SDK.
-In short, it reads the AWS shared credentials file to find the given profile.
+- `Credentials file` corresponds directly to the [SharedCredentialsProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#SharedCredentialsProvider) provider in the Go SDK.
+It reads the AWS shared credentials file to find a given profile.
 While `AWS SDK Default` will also find the shared credentials file, this option allows you to specify which profile to use without using environment variables.
-This option doesn't have any implicit fallbacks to other credential providers, and it will fail if the credentials provided from the file aren't correct.
+This option doesn't have any implicit fallbacks to other credential providers, and it fails if the credentials provided from the file aren't correct.

-`Access and secret key` corresponds to the [StaticProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#StaticProvider) and uses the given access key ID and secret key to authenticate.
+- `Access and secret key` corresponds to the [StaticProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#StaticProvider) and uses the given access key ID and secret key to authenticate.
 This method doesn't have any fallbacks, and will fail if the provided key pair doesn't work.

+> **Note:** Although there are four different authentication methods available, only three of them (that are discussed here) are enabled by default for Grafana OSS.

 ## IAM roles

 Currently all access to CloudWatch is done server side by the Grafana backend using the official AWS SDK.
-Providing you have chosen the _AWS SDK Default_ authentication method, and your Grafana server is running on AWS, you can use IAM Roles to handle authentication automatically.
+If you are using the _AWS SDK Default_ authentication method, and your Grafana server is running on AWS, use IAM Roles to handle authentication automatically.

-See the AWS documentation on [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)
+For more information, refer to the AWS documentation on [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).

 ## IAM policies